 8.1 Storage Tips

-Leftover Butter Cauliflower can be stored in an airtight container in the refrigerator for up to 3-4 days.
-To maintain freshness, allow it to cool completely before sealing and refrigerating.
+Leftover Butter Cauliflower can stay good in an airtight container in the fridge for 3–4 days.
+Let it cool completely before sealing to keep it fresh.

 8.2 Reheating Instructions

-To reheat, warm the Butter Cauliflower in a pan over low heat, adding a splash of water or broth to prevent drying out.
-Alternatively, you can microwave it in short intervals, stirring in between, until heated through.
+To reheat, warm Butter Cauliflower in a pan over low heat, adding a splash of water or broth so it doesn’t dry out.
+Or microwave in short bursts, stirring in between, until heated through.

 9. FAQs about Butter Cauliflower